Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Technical overview

+We now turn to our graph results, which is a novel combination of the space-efficient IPM, SDD solvers, duality and the isolation lemma.
+Note that for both graph problems only allow $\wt O(n)$ space, so it won't suffice to directly apply our IPM algorithms .

-To better appreciate the implication of the $\wt{O}(n)$ space constraint, note that storing a matching already takes $\wt{\Theta}(n)$ space, meaning that we have only a polylog space overhead per vertex to store auxiliary information.
+To give a better illustration of the $\wt{O}(n)$ space constraint, note that storing a matching already takes $\wt{\Theta}(n)$ space, meaning that we have only a polylogarithmic space overhead per vertex to store auxiliary information.
 The conventional way of solving maximum bipartite matching using an IPM solver would get stuck at the very beginning - maintaining the solution of the relaxed linear program, which is a fractional matching, already requires $\Omega(m)$ space for storing all LP constraints, which seems inevitable.

-Our main contribution is fixing this problem by showing that a certain IPM (\cite{r88}) can actually be made to work in sublinear space (in the number of LP constraints) for \emph{graph} constraint matrices.
-Our key insight is showing that solving the \emph{dual} form of the above LP, which corresponds to the generalized (fractional) minimum vertex cover problem, is sufficient, and therefore only $\wt{O}(n)$ space is needed for maintaining a fractional solution.
+Our key insight is to show that solving the \emph{dual} form of the above LP, which corresponds to the generalized (fractional) minimum vertex cover problem, is sufficient, and therefore only $\wt{O}(n)$ space is needed for maintaining a fractional solution.
 We use several techniques to establish this argument.
 The first idea is to use complementary slackness for the dual solution to learn which $n$ edges will be in the final maximum matching and therefore reduce the size of the graph from $m$ to $n$.
 However, this is not always the case: For instance, in a bipartite graph that admits a perfect matching, all left vertices form a minimum vertex cover, but the complementary slackness theorem gives no information on which edges are in the perfect matching.
-To circumvent this, we need to slightly perturb the weight on every edge, so that the minimum vertex cover (which is now unique) indeed provides enough information.
-We use the isolation lemma \cite{mvv87} to achieve this.
+To circumvent this problem, we need to slightly perturb the weight on every edge, so that the minimum vertex cover (which is now unique) indeed provides enough information.
+We use the isolation lemma \cite{mvv87} to realize this objective.